CodethinkLabs/cdt/README.md

 ### CMD

-If you run `cdt`  with a valid display, it will list the available commands.
+If you run `cdt`  without any parameters, it will list the available commands.

 At the moment, the available commands are: